-Righto so you’ve already been camping along the glorious Western Australian coast in your cosy little two-man tent, and now you feel like upgrading, but not all the way to hotel resort styles… Enter Glamping, which is basically just fancy camping with an eye on your environmental impact as well.
-As you can probably guess it’s really taken off around WA over the past few years, so we’ve tried to round up as many of them as possible for you to explore.
+Righto so you’ve already been camping along the glorious Western Australian coast in your cosy little two-man tent, and now you feel like upgrading… Enter glamping, which is basically just fancy camping with an eye on your environmental impact as well.
+As you can probably guess it’s really taken off around WA over the past few years, so we’ve tried to round up as many of them as possible for you to explore:

 Karijini Eco Retreat

 Nestled smack bang in the middle of the globally-adored Karijini National Park, Karijini Eco Retreat is your perfect launch pad.
 They even have a fully licensed restaurant, which means you can book in packed lunches and nab a hearty breakfast before an epic day of exploring one of the world’s true natural wonders.